 There are several options how and where Third Party specific user identities are signed and verified, which allow for different deployment scenarios, e.g. using UNI or NNI interface between Third Party and IMS network, with different levels of impact to the Third Party network and the IMS network and with different levels of trust relationship between both.

 Generally, the HSS stores one or several URL(s) pointing to resources on Web servers where Third Party specific user identities and data are stored.
 This includes URL(s) pointing to Rich Call Data (RCD URL) as described above or pointing to any other user or Third Party specific data.
-Storing just URL(s) in the HSS avoids potential misusing a Third Party specific user identities that no longer belongs to an UE to initiate IMS calls (e.g., the user uses the identities allocated by a particular company even after leaving it), and possibly frequent updates to the data based on request from the Third Party network and avoids defining Third Party specific data formats in HSS.
+Alternatively, HSS may store RCD server address.
+Storing just URL(s) or RCD server address in the HSS avoids potential misusing a Third Party specific user identities that no longer belongs to an UE to initiate IMS calls (e.g., the user uses the identities allocated by a particular company even after leaving it), and possibly frequent updates to the data based on request from the Third Party network and avoids defining Third Party specific data formats in HSS.
 Nevertheless, the HSS may also store additional data in the subscription of a Third Party subscriber like caller name, organization information, job title, and location information.
 The URL(s) and possibly other data are fetched from the HSS by the CSCF or IMS AS depending which entity invokes the signing.
-Optionally, the IMS AS may use the RCD URL received from the HSS to fetch Rich Call Data from a server that can be in the operator domain or external in the Third Party network and provide these data or the RCD URL in SIP signalling (SIP INVITE) towards the terminating party.
-The fetched Rich Call Data information is used by the Signing AS for signing the RCD PASSporT and by the Verification AS to verify the signed RCD PASSporT.The SIP header extensions (e.g. Call-Info header) required to transfer Third Party specific user identity information are defined by stage 3.
+Based on operator policies, the source IMS AS may use the RCD URL received from the HSS to fetch Rich Call Data from a server that can be in the operator domain or external in the Third Party network and provide these data or the RCD URL in SIP signalling (SIP INVITE) towards the terminating party.
+The Rich Call Data information or URL is used by the Signing AS for signing the RCD PASSporT and by the Verification AS to verify the signed RCD PASSporT.

-Editor's Note: In case RCD is stored in HSS and URLs are included in the RCD, e.g. URIs of photo and/or logo are data elements of the RCD, whether the data is fetched by source IMS or target IMS based on the URIs is FFS.

-Editor's Note: Whether the HSS stores RCD pointer or actual RCD is to be aligned with SA2.
+Based on operator policies, the terminate IMS AS will invoke verification of the RCD information or RCD URL included in the incoming SIP INVITE request with a verification AS, and forward the RCD information or RCD URL to the terminating UE.

+The terminating UE may retrieve third party user identity information from the third party server based on the received RCD URL or RCD information.

+The SIP header extensions (e.g. Call-Info header) required to transfer Third Party specific user identity information are defined by stage 3.

 The procedures to sign and verify PASSporT tokens follow the descriptions in TS 24.229 [4] with the main difference that besides telephone numbers also other information as described in draft-ietf-sipcore-callinfo-rcd-09 [8] and draft-ietf-stir-passport-rcd-26 [6] can be used for signing and verification.

 Figure 6.3.2-1: Third Party Identity signing and verification workflow